MadLittleMods/emoji-unicode-version/README.md

 # About

+Emoji name list is pulled from [EmojiOne](https://github.com/Ranks/emojione)

-We currently grab the emoji versions from [Emojipedia](http://emojipedia.org/unicode-6.1/).
+We  grab the emoji unicode versions from [Emojipedia](http://emojipedia.org/unicode-6.1/).

 [ZWJ sequences](http://emojipedia.org/emoji-zwj-sequences/) use the unicode version for the highest individual emoji in the sequence.